 I absolutely love Back-to-School shopping.
-The smell of the sharpened pencils, the crisp notebooks, and the excitement of the new year, puts a huge smile on my face.
+The smell of the sharpened pencils, the crisp notebooks, and the excitement of the new year puts a huge smile on my face.
 I get giddy for the new box of crayons and organizing pencil boxes.
-I guess it is the teacher in me 🙂
+I guess it is the former teacher in me.

-First of all, I enlist the kids’ help as we clean up from dinner the night before.
-This is key for several reasons.
+First of all, I enlist the kids’ help to pack their own lunches for the following day as we clean up from dinner the night before.
+Packing lunch immediately after dinner is key for several reasons.

 - We eliminate the morning rush.

 - Allowing the kids to help pack their lunches ensures that will actually eat their lunch!